-The role of auditory cortex.
+The role of cortex in behavior.

 The role of auditory cortex in auditory behavior has been subject of debate.
 A number of prior studies found that auditory cortex was not required for relatively simple behavioral tasks such as frequency discrimination or detection[30,31].
 Rather, many studies found that auditory cortex is primarily involved in more complex behaviors, such those requiring temporal expectation[32], localization[33], or discrimination of more complex sounds[34–36].
 Consistent with previous findings, we found that AC inactivation selectively impaired the detection of target in noise background, but did not impair detection of targets in the absence of background noise (Figure 3).
 Furthermore, on subject-by-subject basis, neuronal activity in AC was correlated with behavioral performance of the subject (Figures 4, 5).
 This set of result establishes that AC is necessary for the detection of targets in complex backgrounds and supports the more general notion that AC is required for more complex auditory tasks, but is not required for simpler tasks.